-Design a lamp for a college student demographic.
-The design needs to be feasible for a short production run, have a competitive price, and have a profit margin of at least one-hundred percent.
-These lamps will displayed and sold publicly.
+This project focused on designing a lamp for that suited a demographic that consisted primarily of college students.
+In order to be successful, the design needed to be feasibly executable in a short production run, have a competitive price, and have a profit margin of at least 41%.
+These lamps were displayed and sold publicly on RIT's campus.

 To get an overall understanding of consumer and designer trends, a trend board was created to help summarize information gathered from market research.

 These two-dimensional sketches were used to explore various design aspects such as form, function, and materials.

 After deciding on a final form, three-dimensional sketch models were created to assess the design's size, feasibility, materials, and light diffusion.